-The Water Conservation and Quality Improvement (WCQI) grant program, as a component of the Water Management Initiative of the OBWB, is celebrating its twelfth year.
+The Water Conservation and Quality Improvement (WCQI) grant program, as a component of the Water Management Initiative of the OBWB, is celebrating its thirteenth year.

 Eligible applicants are:

 - Irrigation or improvement districts

 We encourage interested applicants to view past recipients for the size and scope of previously funded projects prior to submitting an application.

 For more information, please contact the Operations and Grants Manager at 250-469-6270 or [email protected].